Australian finger lime, a delicious citrus

 • They like well drained soil.

-• Keep them out of the wind.
+• Protect them from wind.

 • Occasional light frost is possible but not wished for.